nilium/dagr/README.md

 The above will keep a count for the number of times `/v1/parrots/list` is accessed, assuming the handler only handles that particular path.
 As a long-term thing, this is fairly useful, because we'd like to know how many people want a list of parrots.
-The imporant thing is that updates to the regular Dagr types, Int, Float, String, and Bool, are atomic: you can increment from multiple goroutines and the increment will only block for a minimal amount of time.
+The important thing is that updates to the regular Dagr types, Int, Float, String, and Bool, are atomic: you can increment from multiple goroutines and the increment will only block for a minimal amount of time.
 This also means that you can update these fields mid-write without interrupting the write or causing a data race (but you may occasionally end up with slightly out of sync fields between two writes).

-While the Int and Float types are useful as accumulators, you can also use Bool and String to keep global process state up to date in a Point, allowing you to periodically send whether the process is sleeping or what its current stage is (e.g., starting up vs. serving vs. shutting down).
+While the Int and Float types are useful as accumulators, you can also use Bool and String to keep global process state up to date in a Point, allowing you to periodically send whether the process is sleeping or what its current stage is (e.g., started vs. listener started vs. stopped).

 Of course, you could also have short-time stats and allocate and expire them as needed.
 Dagr doesn't really enforce this model, it's just one way I think of things.